wp-plugins/radio-station/readme.txt

 you send me your finished translation, I'd love to include it.

 == Changelog ==

+= 2.0.9 =
+* Fixed broken upcoming show shortcode.
+* Added ability to display DJ names along with the show title in the widgets.

 = 2.0.8 =
 * Fixed the display of schedules for upcoming shows in the widget and shortcode.